cybershoe/devday-mongo101-labs/docs/lab2/lab2-2.md

   <details>
   <summary>Expected results</summary>

   This is the same query you ran in 1-4, and you should see the document for the restaurant "Brunos On The Boulevard".
 Note that the document comes back as a Python dict, with arrays and embedded fields.
-It is not necessary to rehydrate the original object from multuple flat tables.
+It is not necessary to rehydrate the original object from multiple flat tables.

   ```bash
   ubuntu@ip-10-0-1-219:~/lab/lab2-2$ python exclude_fields.py